Techtonica/curriculum/best-practice-in-development/best-practice-in-client-side-development.md

 [HTML](https://github.com/Techtonica/curriculum/blob/master/html/html.md) and [CSS](https://github.com/Techtonica/curriculum/blob/master/css/css.md)

 ### Motivation
-- During development, we always focus on writing runnable code but we mostly ignore some of the best practices that must be followed during development which makes our code more readable & manageable when we are working in a team of developers.
+- During development, we always focus on writing runnable code to complete our goal but, we ignore the best practices to make our code more readable & manageable.
-- The developer of new code and maintainer of existing code can communicate and coordinate easily if they adopt best practices.
+- New contributors and repository/project maintainers can coordinate easily if they use common code practices.
 - Best practices are used to improve the quality of the software product.

 ### Objectives